hgkald/hgkald/README.md

 ### Hi there 👋 I'm Hana.

 I'm a computer science student.
-I've got a soft spot for maps (spatial and hashed), clouds (vapour-based and virtual), languages (natural and computer), and trying to keep things simple (often failing).
-I try to learn everyday so the chatbots don't one day render me completely useless.
+I've got a soft spot for maps (spatial and hashed), clouds (water-based and virtual), languages (natural and computer), and trying to keep things simple (often failing).

 - 🔭 I’m currently working on ...
     - My bachelor!

 - 🌱 I’m currently learning ...
     - Kotlin, Android Studio, machine learning with Python

-- ⚡ Fun fact:
-    - County Laois in Ireland is the only one of the 32 counties that does not border a county which does not border a county that borders the coast.
-    - Wait, if you mean a fun fact about me: well, I first started programming in engineering school, where they taught us to code C++ on gedit.
-On the first assignment, my friend and I spent 3 hours debugging a missing semicolon (if you know, you know).
-Somehow though it got me hooked, and here I am.

 <!--
 **hgkald/hgkald** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.